jelastic-jps/managecat/README.md

 ManageCat has all the features to:

 1. Manage
    With ManageCat, you can manage all aspects of the Apache Tomcat:
    - Tomcat Configuration Files
    - Tomcat UserDatabase Realms
    - Multiple Server Deployment
    - Clustered Base Application Deployment
    - Web Application Management
    - Integration with JMX Server
    - Application Datasources
    - Create JDBC DataSources
    - Tomcat File System
    - JVM Startup Parameters and Environment Variables

-2. Monitor
+2. Monitor<br/>
-With ManageCat, you can monitor all aspects of the Apache Tomcat.
+With ManageCat, you can monitor all aspects of the Apache Tomcat:
    - Real Time Server Monitoring
    - Live Charts
    - Server Metrics
    - Dashboards
    - Server Status Information
    - Tomcat Internal Components
    - Web Application Monitoring
    - JNDI Context Monitoring

-3. TroubleShoot
+3. TroubleShoot<br/>
-With ManageCat, you can troubleshoot the problems easily when they occur in the Apache Tomcat.
+With ManageCat, you can troubleshoot the problems easily when they occur in the Apache Tomcat:
    - Find Leaks
    - Platform MBeans
    - View Tomcat Runtime Threads
    - View Tomcat Logs
    - View System Logs
    - View Application Logs
    - Update Logger Levels
    - Metric Events and Alerts
    - Application ClassLoaders
    - Application Datasources

 ### Deployment